JoinCODED/TASK-command-line/Cheatsheet.md

 `nano FILE_NAME` is used to open a text editor to edit a file

-`code .` to open Vs code for the current working directory
+`code .` to open Vs code for the current working directory.
+By default this command is available on Windows when installing VSCode, but for mac users, you will have to install it by going to VSCode then open he command pallete (command + shift + p) and write `shell`.
+Choose `Shell Command: install 'code' command in PATH`

 `rm FILE_NAME` to remove a single file